mavryk-network/flexmasa/README.md

 - `atlasbox`: Atlas protocol
 - `alphabox`: Alpha protocol, the development version of the `N` protocol at the time the docker-build was last updated.
-    - See also `docker run "$image" octez-node --version`.
+    - See also `docker run "$image" mavkit-node --version`.

 The default `block_time` is 5 seconds.